appunite/AUMediaPlayer/README.md

 * Lock screen controls

 AUMediaPlayer is a library allowing audio and video playback, both from network stream and local files.
 It features all the common stuff you may expect, like queues, shuffle, repeat.
 It has convenient progress observation mechanism based on KVO.
 It automatically sets media info for lock screen displaying and works with lock screen controls.
 It also manages interruptions.
 Library object is included as well.
 It allows to download and store media.
 Since then they are automatically played from local files.

+From version 3.0 it also enables you to stream tracks from AUMediaLibrary to Chromecast.

 AUMediaPlayer header files contain commented out code snippets, which allow you to setup whole playback mechanism quickly.
 Example project is also included.